Nopey/479_a1/README.txt

 To run, simply enter `./balls A1-input1.txt`, replacing the argument with the desired input file.

+If you'd like to enter the input problem through stdin use `-` as the filename, then enter the problem, followed by an EOF (CTRL-D).

 ## Levels
 The game ships with five levels, from 0 to 4 inclusive.